Opinion: In the end, it was a backroom deal | The China Post

 Divisions run deeper than ever

 If there was one thing completely lacking at this summit, it was the spirit of compromise.
 And that was mostly the doing of the Visegrad states (Poland, the Czech Republic, Hungary and Slovakia).
-They were more vocal than ever and did everything to sink the bid by Frans Timmermans, the lead candidate for the social democrats.
+They were more vocal than ever and did everything to sink Frans Timmermans’ bid, the lead candidate for the social democrats.
 The Dutch politician is currently serving as the EU commissioner in charge of the rule of law.
 However, he has been a bit too committed for the Visegrad states’ liking and has often prosecuted them for their transgressions.

 This was unforgivable in the eyes of the nationalists ruling in Warsaw and Budapest, who were also reinforced by the populist government in Rome.
 This new constellation of power is bound to cause many more headaches in the EU.